 This workshop is valued at $100 but is offered this time only by donation to be inclusive to all community members.
 Please give generously according to what you can afford.
 All donations fund our work to promote ecoforestry practices across the landscape. **Advance registration and payment are required and space is limited (Register at Bottom).

-Join us for a hands-on workshop to learn the basic principles of ecoforestry – a forestry stewardship system which preserves fully intact forest ecosystems while providing for ecologically appropriate levels of harvest.
+Join us for a workshop at Wildwood to learn about the basics of ecoforestry and how we are applying them at Wildwood.
+Ecoforestry is a forest stewardship system which aims at preserving or enhancing ecological functioning while providing for ecologically appropriate levels of harvest or other uses.

-Participants will tour Wildwood Ecoforest, the oldest continuously-managed ecoforest one the west coast of North America, to learn first hand the rationale behind the selection of trees for harvest.
-Timber has been harvested selectively from this forest since 1938, always maintaining essential structure of the forest including old-growth seed trees, large woody debris, standing snags and other key ecological features.
+Wildwood is the longest continuously-managed ecoforest on the West coast of Canada aside from First Nation forest management.
+Timber has been harvested selectively from this forest since 1938, always maintaining essential forest structure including old-growth seed trees, large woody “debris” and snags.”

 Peter Jungwirth is a Registered Professional Forester in both BC and Austria (from where he immigrated).
 He is also a certified Arborist, tree risk assessor and faller.
 Prior to immigration, Peter worked in Forestry research.
 In BC, he has been active as a forestry and arboriculture consultant and also as a hands-on arborist.
 He has designed and instructed several ecoforestry courses and is a Director on the Ecoforestry Institute Society.

 Barry Gates serves as a Director of the Ecoforestry Institute Society.
 He is a private forest owner and manages his FSC certified forestlands with ecoforestry principles.
 Beyond Wildwood, Barry is also active in forest and watershed initiatives, such as the Elkington forest conservation community project, the Ecological Design Panel, and the Shawnigan Lake watershed ecological planning initiative.